ec18384/Predictd/README.md

  9. [Follow this guide to enable less secure apps in Gmail](https://support.google.com/accounts/answer/6010255?hl=en#zippy=%2Cif-less-secure-app-access-is-on-for-your-account)
  10. Save changes
  11. Predictd is now fully configured and working!

+Note: Installations across different machine configurations may vary slightly and be fiddly for no apparent reason.
+Please use your discretion when following the installation instructions.

 # References and Acknowledgements